 We are existing in a parallel plane.
 She is an adult and wants to pursue her own interests.
 Yet I know some of them are not healthy.
 But as an adult she is entitled to do what she wants to fulfill herself in her life.
 And I’m okay with that.
 What hurts I suppose is while she still relies on me to keep her safe and support her daily living, she is not interested in anything I am and she no longer wants to pursue any activities with me.
 So I feel alone.
 Part of me also experiences grief when I compare our life to others.
 People I am connected with who are showing all the activities they are pursuing with their children make me grieve for the relationship I no longer have.
-Now before you go making suggestions, this has been a long process.

 To add to this, I am experiencing the beginning of grief and loss with my mother.
 She has always been my main support person.
 But she is aging.
 She just does not have the patience, stamina or capacity to be a major support any longer.
 She may be going through her own realization of her limits as well.
 But it has also put some extra pressure on myself and strain in our relationship.
 My relationship with both the maiden and the crone are going through major shifts and changes.

-All while we are in a global pandemic.
-Any anchors or routines or supports we once had are changed or gone.
+All while we are in a global pandemic, any anchors or routines or supports we once had are changed or gone.
 I have also had some friendships and alliances drift away or abruptly stop over the last year.